Fourier Series Symmetries

 A function with the following symmetry does not have any even harmonics in its spectrum.

 The effect is illustrated by the applet below.
-Fundamental is in red, nth harmonic fn(t) is in green, fn(t + T/2) is in blue and - fn(t + T/2) in orange.
-For odd n the green curve coincides with the orange ( ie fn(t) = - fn(t + T/2) ) while for even n the blue curve coincides with the green ie fn(t) = fn(t + T/2).
+Fundamental is in red, nth harmonic fn(t) is in green, fn(t + T/2) is in pink and - fn(t + T/2) in orange.
+For odd n the green curve coincides with the orange ( ie fn(t) = - fn(t + T/2) ) while for even n the pink curve coincides with the green ie fn(t) = fn(t + T/2). n is changed by scrollbar 1.

 Return to main page